Identifiability and Asymptotics in Learning Homogeneous Linear ODE Systems from Discrete Observations: Asymptotic Properties of the NLS Estimator

-In addition to the aforementioned assumptions A4-A7, assumptions A1 and A2 stated in Theorem \ref{theorem:identifiability from discrete observations} are required w.r.t. the true parameter $\boldsymbol{\theta}^* = \{ \boldsymbol{x}_0^*, A^*\}$.
+In addition to the aforementioned assumptions A4-A7, assumptions A1 and A2 stated in Theorem \ref{theorem:identifiability from discrete observations} are required with respect to the true parameter $\boldsymbol{\theta}^* = \{ \boldsymbol{x}_0^*, A^*\}$.
 These two assumptions guarantee the ODE system (\ref{eq:ODE model}) is $(\boldsymbol{x}_0^*, A^*)$ identifiable from any $d+1$ equally-spaced error-free observations sampled from the trajectory $\boldsymbol{x}(\cdot; \boldsymbol{x}_0^*, A^*)$.
 A1 and A2 are needed because the identifiability of the system is a prerequisite for obtaining a consistent parameter estimator.
-A4 is a usually used assumption for the consistency of a parametric model.
+A4 is commonly used in deriving consistency for parameter estimators, as demonstrated in references such as \citep[Thm 2.1, Thm 2.5, Thm 2.6]{newey1994large}.
+While alternative conditions for consistency exist without the compactness assumption, they typically require the objective function to be convex \citep{newey1994large}.
+Given that our objective function $M_n(\boldsymbol{\theta})$ is not convex, the compactness assumption remains indispensable.
+The compactness assumption implicitly requires having known bounds on the true parameter values, which can be challenging to check in real-world situations since the true parameters of the ODE systems are unknown.
+However, since our derived confidence sets do not depend on the bounds of the parameter values, we may safely assume enormously large parameter boundaries.
+Consequently, in practical applications, there is no need to verify this assumption, and the derived statistical inferences will remain unaffected.
 A5 is a common way to define measurement noise, note that we do not require the error terms follow a normal distribution.
 It is worth mentioning that the error terms are not necessarily identically distributed.
 In other words, one can easily generate our theoretical results for cases that only require the error terms being independently distributed.
 A6 ensures the observations are collected at equally-spaced time points, following the rules of observations collection required by Theorem \ref{theorem:identifiability from discrete observations}.
-Assumption A7 is a standard condition for proving asymptotic normality (see e.g.~ \citep{kundu1993asymptotic,mira1995nonlinear,xue2010sieve}).
+Assumption A7 is a standard condition for proving asymptotic normality \citep{kundu1993asymptotic,mira1995nonlinear,xue2010sieve}.